Saint Anne's Park: The Rose Garden

 In 1975, St Anne's Rose Garden was opened to the public.
 In 1980 it was given a Civic Award by Bord Failte and the Irish Town Planning Institute, and since 1981 it has been a centre for International Rose Trials.
 Its development led to the annual Rose Festival, now a popular event on the summer calendar for Dublin gardeners and families every July.

 Walled garden / former kitchen garden

 The walled garden, including a fruit garden added to the estate by Bishop Plunkett, now holds a 12 acre plant nursery for the Parks Department.
 Thousands of bedding plants, shrubs, trees, and floral tubs are produced annually in the nursery.
 There is a herbaceous garden area open during limited hours, and a fine clock tower, restored to working order in 2007.
 There is also a Physic or Herb Garden, maintained by the Irish Register of Herbalists with the city council, and a miniature rose garden.

 A Chinese garden, in the Suzhou style, was built in one corner of the walled garden.

 Allotments

 Since 2009, Dublin City Council has provided public allotment gardens (allocated on a lottery basis) to meet demand by city residents for space to grow their own produce.

+St. Anne's City Farm

+Alongside the allotments is St. Anne's City Farm, a not-for-profit volunteer-run urban farm that opened in 2019.
+It had been planned since 2017, and was officially opened by Lord Mayor Nial Ring.
+It was inspired by urban farms in London including Hackney city farm and Spitalfields city farm.
+The farm hosts rescued cats, chickens, goats, sheep, donkeys, and a pony.